The most authentic images we have of the Vestal Virgins are of course from antiquity – these are statues, relief carvings and images minted on coins.

 Yet my personal favorite modern 20th century depiction of the Vestals was created by Angus McBride, a popular history and fantasy illustrator.

 There are seven Vestals shown in McBride’s watercolor.
-Since there were six Vestal priestesses at any given time, this suggests a mixture of full and notice Vestals, the latter of which would seem to be learning the rites and rituals involved in tending to the Eternal Flame.
+Since there were six Vestal priestesses at any given time, this suggests a mixture of full and novice Vestals, the latter of which would seem to be learning the rites and rituals involved in tending to the Eternal Flame.

 I like this depiction because to me it’s a strong, even chic update to the kind of depictions that we see in earlier years, including LeRoux’s 19th century School of the Vestals which shows a similar scene.